Skip to content

 What you learn: Multi-user interactions, leaderboard systems, social features, gamification mechanics, and handling concurrent data updates.

 Do not start at the bottom.
 Start at the level that feels slightly uncomfortable.
 If you have never built an app, start with the counter app.
 Seriously.
-It takes 2 hours and teaches you how the build-run-debug cycle works.
+It is a small enough scope to finish in one sitting and teaches you how the build-run-debug cycle works.

 Move to the next project when you finish the current one, not when you "feel ready."
 You will never feel ready.
 The learning happens during the build, not before it.